 Companies go online – jobs go digital

 That being said, many changes have been brought into certain job functions, for instance, marketing and communications now requires an extensive digital skill set.
-Additionally, we have seen new job titles springing up like mushrooms after the rain: starting with community and social media managers moving to SEO consultants, web analytics developers, mobile marketers and growth hackers.
+Additionally, we have seen new job titles springing up like mushrooms after the rain: starting with community and social media managers moving to local SEO consultants that cater niche edits, web analytics developers, mobile marketers and growth hackers.
 These are just some of the “digital” positions that are in demand and sought after by many employers.
 Yet do we know of any universities offering programs aligning with these positions?